 Simon de Pury takes us inside the secretive business of art dealership, whose staggering prices, famous collectors, and high crimes are front page news almost every day.

-The autobiography of a princess.
-The ruler-wizard of a gambling empire that went from New York to London, Las Vegas to Havana, Meyer Lansky may have controlled the world, but he couldn’t control his daughter.
+The autobiography of princess.
+The ruler-wizard of gambling empire that went from New York to London, Las Vegas to Havana, Meyer Lansky may have controlled the world, but he couldn’t control his daughter.

-A study of downward mobility, as these plantation dynasties lost their money and their slaves after the Civil War and descended into generations of eccentricity and madness.
+A study of downward mobility, as plantation dynasties lost their money and their slaves after the Civil War and descended into generations of eccentricity and madness.

 A true crime novel of New York during Prohibition, written with the biggest selling of all true crime authors, Helter Skelter‘s Manson prosecutor Vincent Bugliosi.

 This book broke open the Heidi Fleiss Beverly Hills sex scandal.
-A true life All About Eve in the top secret world of deluxe commercial sex in which an aging supermadam and her young acolyte go to war over the luxury call girl market and the Hollywood stars who patronized them.
+A true life All About Eve in top secret world of deluxe commercial sex in which an aging supermadam and her young acolyte go to war over the luxury call girl market and the Hollywood stars who patronized them.